carvel-dev/kapp/docs/config.md

 `diffMaskRules` specify which field values should be masked in diff.
 By default `v1/Secret`'s `data` fields are masked.
 Currently only applied to `deploy` command.

+#### changeGroupBindings

+Available in v0.25.0+.

+`changeGroupBindings` bind specified change group to resources matched by resource matchers.
+This is an alternative to using `kapp.k14s.io/change-group` annotation to add change group to resources.
+See `kapp deploy-config` for default bindings.

+#### changeRuleBindings

+Available in v0.25.0+.

+`changeRuleBindings` bind specified change rules to resources matched by resource matchers.
+This is an alternative to using `kapp.k14s.io/change-rule` annotation to add change rules to resources.
+See `kapp deploy-config` for default bindings.

 ---
 ### Resource matchers